Flosh Meadows Self Build at Cleator

 You are neighbours with the Internationally renowned (imitation) Lourdes, France style Grotto 1872 St Mary’s church of EW Pugin design

-There are many other attractions, including, a Roman Rd through the village with Longlands Lake and Clints quarry, site of sprcial scientific interest (SSSI) and the River Ehen being part (SSSI) not forgetting the birthplace of Kangol hats supported by many famous persons such as Madonna & Samuel L Jackson who describes himself as a “Kangol Motherfunder” .
-There is easy access to the well used cycle & walking route; indeed in 2018 our local borough of Copeland was voted as the second most happy place to live in the country
+There are many other historic elements and attractions, including, a Roman Rd through the village with Longlands Lake and Clints quarry, site of special scientific interest (SSSI) and the River Ehen being part (SSSI) not forgetting the birthplace of Kangol hats supported by many famous persons such as Madonna & Samuel L Jackson who describes himself as a “Kangol Motherfunder” .
+Caesar Caine 1916 vicar & historian of Cleator considers the Birley flax & cotton mill (later being Lord Ainsworth’s coach house & stables) with later Cleator mills is possibly the oldest flax mill/s in the world.
+There is easy access to the well used cycle & walking route; and in 2018 our local borough of Copeland was voted as the second most happy place to live in the country

 Additionally; you are only 10 minutes away by car or bus to the maritime port of Whitehaven once the third largest in the UK.
 John Paul Jones known to be ‘the father of the American navy’ led a naval raid on the town in 1778 during the American War of Independence; it was the last invasion of England.
 George Washington’s grandmother lived, died & is buried in Whitehaven.
 Many historians believe Whitehaven was the model for the New York street grid system.